mo-nathan/mo-ml/README.md

 https://course.fast.ai/

-# Additional questions
+# Goals

-What happens with more taxa?
+Minimal Viable Model for the Website
+- Start with the labels from Alan Ceslestino's model
+- Use resnet34
+- Review Alan's Jupyter Notebooks
+- Document reproducible process
+- Try using Google GPU systems
+- Hook it into MO using updated software (up to date Python and fastai)

+Explore Model Parameters
+- How do we measure "better"?
+- Does image resolution change anything?
+- Does the resnet change anything?
+- Should we be using data augmentation?
+- What happens when we looking at the last 1000 observations?

+Image Review Process
+- Should we add non-fungal labels like 'microscopy', 'environment', or 'junk'?
+- How do we mark images for other labels (like the above or alternative taxa etc.)?
+- Should we do something special with non-diagnostic images (like just the cap)?
+- Can we easily create a UI for quick review of a label?
+- Is a multi-label system desirable? (https://medium.com/mlearning-ai/approaching-multi-label-image-classification-using-fastai-515a4fd52c8c)

+Handling Non-Species Ids
-What happens with other resnets?
+- What do we do with "Amanita gemmata group" and other "groups"?

-Can we figure out what Alan Celestino did?
-(1219 taxa, not sure which images) (I have some Jupyter Notebooks from Alan)

-Do we need a service with a GPU to get the above to fly?

-Will that include the Amanita gemmata group?

-How do we deal with higher level taxa? (genera, families etc.)
+- How can we get higher level taxa like "Agaricales" or "Russula"?
+- How do we find some reasonable label for everything?

+Add New Taxa
+- What are the criteria?
-Can we handle rare species well maybe using data augmentation?
+- Can we source images for rare taxa?

-Is there a good way to coalesce very similar taxa?

-Can we spot interesting new things to name? (groups of similar species or perhaps species that have internal clusters that might be deserve new names)

-What's a good strategy for providing some sort of label for everything?
-(What do we do with "Agaricales"?)

-How can we add location, seasonability and/or habitat/substrate info?
+- Can we find very similar taxa that maybe should be grouped? (lumping)
+- Is there anyway to identify names that should get split?

+Expanding the model
+- Can we add location?
+Seasonality?
+Habitat/substrate?
+Microscopic features?
+DNA?
+- Can we give users the ability to give feedback on bad ids?

+Other features
-Can we find similar images (vs. just getting a set of labels)?
+- Can we find similar images (vs. just getting a set of labels)?

-How do we use "bad" ids as feedback?

-How/when do we add new taxa?